 Pupils make maximum progress in phonics and reading through a range of planned assessment opportunities.
 Regular ongoing assessment and more formal assessment informs teachers and leaders of pupil progress which is shared with parents and governors.

 High Quality Teaching and Learning

 The English leader ensures that all staff have high quality training so that they are experts at teaching reading.
 Leaders, in school and across the trust, monitor and moderate to ensure high quality teaching and assessment.

 |Writing Curriculum Statement|

 The English curriculum at Nunthorpe Primary teaches pupils to speak and write with fluency so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
-Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
+Through writing, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
-Reading also enables pupils both to acquire knowledge and to build on what they already know.
+Writing also enables pupils both to acquire knowledge and to build on what they already know.

 Pupils are taught spelling, handwriting and composition and are taught how to plan, revise and evaluate their writing.